X Xerobit

 Crack-time methodology

-The displayed crack time assumes an offline attack at 1 trillion guesses/sec, which matches a modern GPU rig cracking a fast-hash target (MD5, NTLM).
+The displayed crack time in the tool assumes an offline attack at 1 trillion guesses/sec, which matches a modern GPU rig cracking a fast-hash target (MD5, NTLM).
 Against bcrypt or argon2 (what real apps use for password hashing), attackers get 10,000× slower, so a password with 60-bit entropy that cracks in "1 day" against MD5 takes ~27 years against bcrypt.
 Either way: more entropy = exponentially better.

 Frequently asked questions